 [Note: If you have not read any of the previous posts in this series, some of what I just said may not make much sense to you.
 If you want to catch up, I recommend you hop over to my Table of Contents and start reading somewhere near the beginning of the 5-part series on “Simplifying the Complex”.
 But if you want to keep reading, no problem.
 Much of what I will be discussing will stand on its own.]

 OK, where were we?
 Oh yes, I said I would finally begin to outline how these Rules-in-Use generated many of the so-called “tools” that we see in Today’s Lean lexicon.
 We will begin to see how these Rules-in-Use simplify the various complex production systems that has caused so many headaches for so many people for so many years.
-Hopefully we will better understand “Why Lean works” (the subtitle of this blog) and why, all too often, it doesn’t.
+Hopefully we will better understand “Why Lean works” (the subtitle of this website) and why, all too often, it doesn’t.

 For your easy reference, I will again layout the 4 key attributes and general system dynamics of a complex adaptive system: